My next long-term travel packing list 2017 4

 [Update December 2017: I selected the Innate Caravan Compartment and am very happy with it.
 I have also put my down blanket (below) into the Innate Caravan Compartment to keep it dry when traveling in the rain.
 On those days I used my Tide bag for laundry again.]

 [Updated March 9, 2024: I have been using that Innate brand water proof (except for the zipper) constantly since 2017!
 Even when I house-sat, even when I stayed places for months at a time due to Covid, even when I stayed in a guesthouse for 6 months straight, I used this for my laundry.
 Every garment when on the road, undies, always.
 It was so perfect.
 A great size.
 I loved that my other clothing was protected from dirty items.
 I loved that garments that would most attract bed bugs were in a waterproof bag.
 Today, I noticed its first tiny flaw, a small tear starting at a seam in into the clear top part.
 It lasted over 7 years!
 Unfortunately, the brand’s website, Innate, disappeared a few years ago.
 I wonder if I’ll ever find the people to tell them how great this was.
 I’m grateful to The Travel Goods Show for enabling me to get to know Innate.
-Next week I’ll be at The Travel Goods Show again and will be looking for something as good to replace this.
-I’m continuing to use this though, having just put a very wide clear tape on the outside of the tear.
+Unfortunately, The Travel Goods Show of 2024 didn’t turn up anything like this and mine tore too much to use, so I continue looking for something as good to replace this.

 • Plastic zip-seal bags.
 In the past, I have used some for compressing undies, socks, etc. as they also keep them dry and clean.
 However, I may switch to packing cubes.